Q42/sanity-plugin-user-guide/README.md

 ## API Reference

-The plugin uses a StructureBuilder-like API to define the user guide structure in a similar way to how you would define the CMS structure.
+The plugin uses an API similar to Sanity's structure builder to define the user guide structure.
 Currently, the following methods are available:

 ### Page